-In addition, patterns of media use are shifting, largely in response to the opportunities afforded by the new technologies.
-For example, adolescents are rapidly shifting to the new internet-based media as their primary source of information.
-According to a German study, almost all 12- to 19-year-olds have Internet access (Medienpädagogischer Forschungsverbund Südwest, 2017).
-Smartphones are the most important device for going online and are used by 92% of the 12-13-year-olds and 99% of 18-19-year-olds.
-Social media platforms are the most popular (see also Section 6).
 When asked where they search for information, 85% of adolescents indicate that they use Google, 2/3 use YouTube, and about half use Wikipedia.
 A quarter of them receive news and up-to-date information via social media or online newspapers.
 Only a fifth use online news magazines.
-One quarter of adolescents and young adults (14-29 years) relied on the Internet as their primary source for news, notably more than for people over 30.
+One-quarter of adolescents and young adults (14-29 years) relied on the Internet as their primary source for news, notably more than for people over 30.
 Overall, the importance of the Internet for attaining information is increasing for German adolescents, but it is not yet significant compared to television (Allensbacher Markt- und Werbeträgeranalyse, AWA, 2017).
-By contrast, across eight Western European countries, adults aged 18 to 29 are about twice as likely to get news online than from TV (Matsa, Silver, Shearer and Walker, 2018).
-While the competencies of grade level eight students in using computers and dealing with information varies strongly across countries, students rarely exhibit the highest level of competence, indicating that they cannot securely evaluate and organize the requisite information independently (Eickelmann, Bos, Gerick & Labusch, 2019).
+By contrast, across eight Western European countries, adults aged 18-29 are about twice as likely to get news online than from TV (Matsa et al., 2018).
+While the competencies of grade-level eight students in using computers and dealing with information vary strongly across countries, students rarely exhibit the highest level of competence, indicating that they cannot securely evaluate and organize the requisite information independently (Eickelmann, Bos, Gerick, & Labusch, 2019).
 The role of internet-based media is growing significantly, raising important questions about the future of quality science communication.
 Accordingly, students have much to learn how to deal with media information.

-Overall, journalistic media - the traditional gatekeepers - seem, in general, to be in significant decline.
+Overall, journalistic media-the traditional gatekeepers-seem, in general, to be in significant decline.
 People now rely less on journalistic media as distribution channels (Neuberger & Quandt, 2010; Schweiger, 2017, p.
 16).
 Economically, specialized reportage and large-scale investigative journalism receive less funding.
-The result is increasing opportunity for well-funded political groups, commercial interests, provocateurs, and others to gain influence, aided by advertisers and public relations agencies (Steindl, Lauerer, & Hanitzsch, 2017).
+The result is increasing opportunity for well-funded political groups, commercial interests, provocateurs, and others to gain influence, aided by advertisers and public relations agencies (Steindl et al., 2017).
 At the same time (as discussed more fully below), a new generation is acclimating to relying on emerging social media and personal networks for all types of information.
 The media landscape is changing, with an uncertain future for gatekeepers.
 Thus, it is also important to understand the role of consumers in shaping the interface between themselves and various media (both with and without gatekeeping), as we discuss in the next section.